hphelion/documentation/moonshot/manage.troubleshooting.md

 <td>Possible Resolution</td>
 <td>
 <ol>
-<li>Ensure the Baremetal host has sufficient resources to launch and is registered with the compute nodes.</li>
+<li>Ensure the Baremetal host has sufficient resources to launch and is registered with the nova baremetal-node-list.</li>
-<li>Check the /var/log/nova/nova-compute.log on the compute node for cause of failure.</li>
+<li>Check the /var/log/nova/nova-compute.log on the Baremetal host for cause of failure.</li>
 <li>Ensure the following specifications are there because they are necessary for provisioning:</li>
 <ul>
 <li>2013-10-18 18:17:09,225.225 4466 INFO nova.compute.manager [-] Updating bandwidth usage cache</li>
-<li>2013-10-18 18:22:52,753.753 4466 AUDIT nova.compute.resource_tracker [-] Auditing locally available compute resources</li>
+<li>2013-10-18 18:22:52,753.753 4466 AUDIT nova.compute.resource_tracker [-] Auditing locally available Baremetal resources</li>
 <li>2013-10-18 18:22:52,787.787 4466 AUDIT nova.compute.resource_tracker [-] Free ram (MB): 2048</li>
 <li>2013-10-18 18:22:52,787.787 4466 AUDIT nova.compute.resource_tracker [-] Free disk (GB): 10</li>
 <li>2013-10-18 18:22:52,787.787 4466 AUDIT nova.compute.resource_tracker [-] Free VCPUS: 1</li></ul>
 <li>
-If a <b>No valid host found</b> error occurs while provisioning, ensure that the Baremetal Host is registered correctly by nova baremetal-node-list.</li></ol></td></tr>
+If a <b>No valid host found</b> error occurs while provisioning, ensure that the Baremetal host is registered correctly by nova baremetal-node-list.</li></ol></td></tr>
 </table>

 #### De-provisioning leads to deleting state but does not delete the instance